zaw-may/Sentiment-Analysis-For-Global-Mental-Health/README.md

 ## Disclaimer:

-We collected data from Facebook to access public group posts and comments for the purpose of _**“Leveraging LLMs to Understand Global Mental Health Well-being & FOMO in Social Media”**_.
+I collected data from Facebook to access public group posts and comments for the purpose of _**“Leveraging LLMs to Understand Global Mental Health Well-being & FOMO in Social Media”**_ and _**"Sentiment-Analysis-For-Global-Mental-Health"**_.

 ### Data Collection and Usage: